Proposal to list medical devices supplied by Medtronic New Zealand Limited

 Why we’re proposing this

-The RFP was for non-exclusive national agreements for listing in the Pharmaceutical Schedule.
+The RFPs were for non-exclusive national agreements for listing on the Pharmaceutical Schedule.

-PHARMAC has been working with suppliers to seek provisional agreements and this proposal is the latest to arise from this process.
-We expect to consult on further proposed agreements in this category over the coming months.
+PHARMAC has been working with suppliers in order to seek provisional agreements and this is the latest proposal to arise from those processes.
+We intend to consult on further provisional agreements with other suppliers for these categories over the coming months.